FlowBind: Efficient Any-to-Any Generation with Bidirectional Flows: Conclusion

 \section{Conclusion}

 In this work, we introduce a novel framework for any-to-any multi-modal generation that directly addresses the critical limitations of data scarcity and computational complexity inherent in prior methods.
 By learning from arbitrarily paired data, our model alleviates the need for impractical fully-paired or anchor-based datasets.
-The core of our approach is a shared latent space trained end-to-end with a single unified flow mat ching objective.
+The core of our approach is a shared latent space trained end-to-end with a single unified flow matching objective.
 This design not only simplifies the training pipeline but also yields a computationally efficient and highly scalable.
 Our experiments demonstrate that this approach achieves competitive performance, particularly in non-text-anchored tasks, and learns a well-structured, semantically aligned latent space.
 Overall, our data-flexible and efficient framework represents a significant step towards building generalist generative models.

-\paragraph{Acknowledgments} This work was in part supported by the National Research Foundation of Korea (RS-2024-00351212 and RS-2024-00436165), the Institute of Information \& communications Technology Planning \& Evaluation (IITP) (RS-2024-00509279, RS-2022-II220926, and RS-2022-II220959), and the High-Performance Computing Support Project funded by the Korea government (MSIT).
+\paragraph{Acknowledgments} This work was in part supported by the National Research Foundation of Korea (RS-2024-00351212 and RS-2024-00436165), the Institute of Information \& communications Technology Planning \& Evaluation (IITP) (RS-2024-00509279, RS-2022-II220926, and RS-2022-II220959, RS-2019-II190075), and the High-Performance Computing Support Project funded by the Korea government (MSIT).
+We thank Jaehoon Yoo for thoughtful discussions.
+We also thank Whie Jung, Dong Hoon Lee, Kiet T. Nguyen, Chanryeol Lee, and Wonjung Kim (all with KAIST) for their help with the qualitative evaluation.